datakurre/robotframework-wavelibrary/README.rst

 automated analyzes with the Firefox add-on.

-(This package includes a Firefox profile with The WAVE Toolbar extension installed.
-The WAVE toolbar, its interface elements, design elements, functionality, and underlying code are © WebAIM.
-Distribution of the extension with this library is done a permission from WebAIM.)
+(This package includes a Firefox profile with The WAVE Toolbar extension pre-installed.
+The WAVE toolbar, its interface elements, design elements, functionality, and underlying code are © WebAIM.)

 ::